The 7 Best Ways to Lose Weight, According to Science

 Most importantly, your plan to lose weight should incorporate habits you’ll be able to continue for good, says Megan Williams Khmelev, M.D., a board-certified obesity and family medicine physician in San Antonio, Texas.
 But beyond that, there are some weight loss habits that will help you succeed, both now and in the future.
 Here are the best ways to lose weight, based on science.

 Get overzealous and try to lose a lot of weight super-fast, and it’s easy to become discouraged.
 That’s because it’s hard to achieve extreme goals.
 Even if you’re able to stick with a highly restrictive diet temporarily, will it be sustainable over the long haul?
 Probably not.
-The best rate to aim for is about ½ to 1 kilogram per week, according to the Centers for Disease Control and Prevention (CDC).
+The best rate to aim for is about one to two pounds of weight loss a week, according to the Centers for Disease Control and Prevention (CDC).